QuranAcademyAKQS/AIForTEENS/demo.md

-# Qib AI - Demo Guide
+# AI for TEENS - Demo Guide

 ## 🚀 Quick Start

-The Qib AI education platform is now running successfully!
+The AI for TEENS education platform is now running successfully!
 Here's how to access and explore it:

 ### Access the Application
 - **URL**: http://localhost:3000